sonamsamdupkhangsar/email-rest-service/README.md

 # email-rest-service

 This is a Email Rest Service api built using Spring WebFlux.
-This is a reactive Java webservice api.
+This is a reactive Java webservice api and exposes a Rest api for sending email.

 ## Run locally